Tag: psychedelic art

 Organizations studying psychedelics:

 In recent years, there has been a resurgence of interest in the therapeutic potential of psychedelics, and several organizations have emerged to study the use of these substances in medicine and psychology.
-Here are top organizations that are studying psychedelics:
+Here are the top organizations that are studying psychedelics:

 In this video you’ll see a lecture on the DMT studies and how patterns change depending on the level or dose taken altering the state of mind.